CSU-TAPS (Testing Ag Performance Solutions)

 Q: What is TAPS’s overall purpose?

-1. To understand, value, and encourage advanced farm management skill
+1. To understand, value, and encourage advanced farm management skills

 2. To gain knowledge needed to address critical water and ag sustainability challenges, in part through conducting cross-disciplinary, cutting-edge research